dakshvanshaj/flights-price-prediction-mlops/docs/MLOps/dvc.md

 -   `DVC_REMOTE_NAME`: The name to assign to the DVC remote (e.g., `myremote`).
 -   `DVC_BUCKET_NAME`: The name of the S3 bucket where data and models are stored.
--   `DVC_S3_ENDPOINT_URL`: The S3 endpoint URL (optional, for custom S3-compatible storage).
+-   `DVC_S3_ENDPOINT_URL`: The S3 endpoint URL (for S3-compatible storage like Backblaze).
 -   `DVC_S3_ENDPOINT_REGION`: The AWS region of the S3 bucket.
 -   `DVC_AWS_ACCESS_KEY_ID`: The AWS access key ID.
 -   `DVC_AWS_SECRET_ACCESS_KEY`: The AWS secret access key.

-These variables are crucial for DVC operations, especially in containerized environments.
-Refer to the [MLflow Integration and Deployment - Production Best Practice: Using an Environment File](mlflow.md#13-production-best-practice-using-an-environment-file) documentation for details on securely managing these credentials via `.env` files.
+> For more details on securely managing these credentials, refer to the [MLflow Integration documentation](mlflow.md#13-production-best-practice-using-an-environment-file).

-## 3. Core Workflow
+## 🔄 3.
+Core Workflow

 ### 3.1.
 Versioning Data and Models